oliverwilms/iris-mail/README.md

 # iris-mail

 This app serves as a substitute for mail server.
-I want to do load testing on an app which sends messages to a mail server.
+I created it to do load testing on an app which sends messages to a mail server.
 The people responsible for the mail server do not want to receive thousands of messages whenever I do load testing.

 I start iris-mail in a container and redirect the messages from the real mail server to the substitute.
 I can review messages in iris-mail to confirm the correct number of messages have been received.